madhusudhan1234/madhusudhan1234.github.io/src/content/blog/push-to-github-from-web-form.md

 heroImage: 'images/blogs/form-to-push-github.png'
 ---

+> Note: This article includes AI‑generated content and may contain minor inaccuracies.
+Please validate steps before use.

 Ever wanted to save form submissions directly to GitHub?
 This guide shows you how to build a simple Node.js app that turns web form data into JSON files stored in your GitHub repository—no complicated git commands required.

 ## 🎯 What You're Building